8 Best Things To Do In Kerala, India (Plus best cities to visit)

 Evening ride & stay in a houseboat, Alleppey

 Staying and taking an evening ride in the houseboat is an experience that every travel enthusiast should get.
-When talking about houseboat ride, which is one of the best things to do in Kerala, apart from Alleppey, Kumarakom also offers you the best choices.
+When talking about the houseboat ride, which is one of the best things to do in Kerala, apart from Alleppey, Kumarakom also offers you the best choices.

 In fact, backwaters in the state are an extensive network of interlocking lagoons, canals, lakes, beaches, and rivers.
-Both Kumarakom and Alleppey are popular for attractive landscapes.
+Both Kumarakom and Alleppey are popular for their attractive landscapes.

 The distance from Alleppey houseboats to Kumarakom houseboats is just 32.6 km.
 The reason is that both these cities are located on the two ends of Vembanad Lake.
 You can travel from one place to another even on boats.

 Night forest safari in Periyar National Park, near Thekkady

 How about exploring the wild at night?
 Yes, to help tourists get a wilderness experience, night trekking is permitted.
 It starts with a couple of points.
 One from the entrance of the Periyar Tiger Reserve and the other from the bamboo grooves.